 Costa Rica isn’t known for its road safety and its attention to detail whilst driving.
-The dirt tracks are remote and they will get you to where you want to go.
-For foreigners, these can be a nightmare.
-Although driving safety is practically non-existent with bridges without guard rails and drivers with no regard for anyone else, you can still travel well if you plan correctly.
+Although the dirt roads are remote and poorly maintained, they will get you where you want to go.
+For foreigners though, they can be a nightmare.
+While driving safety is practically non-existent, from bridges without guard rails to drivers with little regard for anyone else, you can still travel well if you plan correctly.

-Here’s some more information on what you need to know when planning a journey to travel in Costa Rica.
+Here’s some information to help you when planning to travel in Costa Rica.

 Getting To Your Resort

-There are great shuttle services that can pick you up at the airport or your hotel in San Jose or Alajuela and take you to any outlying town.
-A lot of our guests use the shuttle service to get from either San Jose Airport or Liberia
+There are some great private shuttle services that will collect you at the airport or from your hotel in San Jose or Alajuela and take you to many of the more popular outlying towns.
+A lot of our guests use the shuttle services of Montezuma Expeditions to get from either San Jose or Liberia out to the Nicoya Peninsula.

 Mapping it Out